jjziets/vasttools/README.md

 Mining does not stress your system the same as python work loads do, so this is a good test to run as well. https://github.com/jjziets/pytorch-benchmark-volta

-a full suit of stress tests can be found docker image jjziets/vastai-benchmarks:latest in folder /app/
+a full suite of stress tests can be found docker image jjziets/vastai-benchmarks:latest in folder /app/
 ```
 stress-ng - CPU stress